MarcoDiModica/HawkEngine_Warhammer40K/README.md

 ## AUDIO CONTROLS ##

 - Click add component on a gameobject to add audio source or audio listener
-- Drag your audio file to the desired gameobject inside the inspector
+- Drag your audio file to the path on a Sound Component in the desired gameobject inside the inspector

 ## FEATURES ##